Tickets & Fares

 - by calling 1800 800 007

-- at the myki discovery centre at Southern Cross Station
+- at the PTV Hub at Southern Cross Station

 How much does a myki cost?

-The card price for a full fare myki is $6 and $3 for a concession, seniors or child myki.
+A full fare myki card costs $6 and a concession, seniors or child myki costs $3.

 Fares for travelling on Melbourne’s trains, trams and buses are separated into two zones: Zone 1 for inner-city and Zone 2 for the middle and outer suburbs.

-Please note: tickets need to be valid for each zone travelled in; however, when travelling in a zone boundary overlap, the ticket can be valid for either zone.
+Remember: Your myki must be valid for the zone travelled in; however, when travelling in a zone boundary overlap, your myki is valid for either zone.